vklassws/core/README.md

 # VklassWS Core

 This package contains the accual web scraper and APIs.
 The package is not complete and will probaly never be.
 Much functionallity is not implemented yet.
-But _you_ can [contribute extenders](#contributing) to add functionallity ;)
+But _you_ can loaders to add functionallity ;)

 ## Installation